top of page

 Results

 The new plan called for widespread participation from government, municipalities, the agricultural sector and other entities to find better ways to recover more materials and to properly dispose of hazardous wastes.
-For more information on Alberta’s waste management efforts and their results, visit Alberta Environment at www.environment.alberta.ca.
+For more information on Alberta’s waste management efforts and their results, visit Alberta Environment.
+Alternatively, contact Northern Waste Disposal Ltd. in Red Earth Creek to find out how we provide safe and effective waste treatment throughout Northern Alberta.

 bottom of page